GerritCodeReview/plugins_multi-site/DESIGN.md

 of their underlying storage, NFS and JGit implementation that allows concurrent locking at filesystem level.

+## TODO: Synchronous replication
+Consider also synchronous replication for the cases like 5, 6, 7... in which case a write operation is only accepted if it is synchronously replicated to the other master node.
+This would be a 100% loss-less disaster recovery support.
+Without synchronous replication, when the RW master crashes and loses data, there could be no way to recover missed replications without involving users who pushed the commits in the first place to push them again.
+Further, with the synchronous replication the RW site has to "degrade" to RO mode when the other node is not reachable and synchronous replications are not possible.

+We have to re-evaluate the useability of the replication plugin for supporting the synchronous replication.
+For example, the replicationDelay doesn't make much sense in the synchronous case.
+Further, the rescheduling of a replication due to an in-flight push to the same remote URI also doesn't make much sense as we want the replication to happen immediately.
+Further, if the ref-update of the incoming push request has to be blocked until the synchronous replication finishes, the replication plugin cannot even start a replication as there is no a ref-updated event yet.
+We may consider implementing the synchronous replication on a lower level.
+For example have an "pack-received" event and then simply forward that pack file to the other site.
+Similarly for the ref-updated events, instead of a real git push, we could just forward the ref-updates to the other site.

 ## History and maturity level of the multi-site plugin

 This plugin is coming from the excellent work on the high-availability plugin,